Massage Therapy

 At that time, medical institutions and practices of the monastery were integral parts of the religious system.
 When Buddhism reached Thailand in the 3rd or 2nd century BC, temples were built with adjacent dispensaries and medical schools.

-A long time has passed and thus, many historical evidence have disappeared.
-Most text have been lost during various invasions.
+A long time has passed and thus, much historical evidence have disappeared.
+Most texts have been lost during various invasions.
 Only fragments of the existing precious medical texts survived.
 These were used as a basis for the famous epigraphs at Wat Po in Bangkok, in order to pass on the techniques to future generations.

 Thai Massage

-Traditionally Thai Massage is done on the floor, but elements of the practice are being effectively adapted by practitioners more accustomed to working on tables or beds.
+Traditionally Thai Massage is done on floor mats, but elements of the practice are being effectively adapted by practitioners more accustomed to working on a massage table or bed.
 However, due to leverage advantages, many of the advanced movements and stretches are done most effectively on the floor.
+Both options are available for treatment, mats or massage table.

-Comfortable, loose-fitting Yoga or athletic clothes are best to accommodate the twisting and stretching movements in the session.
-A pair of loose Thai pants are provided if you do not have flexible clothing.
+Comfortable and flexible yoga or athletic clothes are best to accommodate the twisting and stretching movements in the session.
+A pair of Thai pants are provided if you do not arrive wearing flexible clothing.

-Traditionally, Thai Massage treatments are at least one and a half hours long, sometimes lasting for several hours.
-In the western world we often have less time, so sessions as short as an hour are also a viable option.
+Traditionally, Thai Massage treatments are one and a half to 3 hours long.
+In the west we are more often busy and rushed, so sessions are often an hour or 90 minutes long.
+Longer sessions are also available.

 Since the main objective is energy balancing, the physical moves become part of a deeper, more meditative spiral of healing, resulting in a profoundly deep and integrative sense of physical, mental and spiritual well-being for both giver and receiver.

 Stress relief, revitalization and a euphoric feeling of overall wellbeing are most often descriptors for the benefits of the treatment.
-Physiologically, the body is led towards bio-mechanical re-alignment, boosting flexibility and circulation.
-This techniques helps re-connect to how good it feels to be fully in our bodies.
+Physiologically, the body is encouraged towards bio-mechanical alignment, boosting flexibility and circulation.
+This techniques helps connect to our somatic sensation of being fully present in our body.

-How often you use Thai Massage is always a personal choice.
-Since you are the only one inhabiting your body, you know best!
-Initially, clients may come more frequently to begin the bio-mechanical balancing work, and move to less frequent visits as the body responds.
-Regular clients use the therapy weekly, monthly or quarterly, depending on health and budget.
+How often you receive Thai Massage is a personal choice.
+Since your body is a reflection of your living experience, you know best!
+Initially, clients may come more frequently for bio-mechanical balancing work or to accomodate injury recovery.
+As the body responds to treatment, less frequent visits are usually necessary.
+Regular clients receive weekly, bi-weekly, monthly or quarterly, depending on multiple factors such as health and finance.

-Since the treatment may involve pressing points around the abdomen, it is better not to eat a heavy meal for at least 1 hour before the session.
+Since the treatment may involve pressing points around the abdomen, it is better not to eat a heavy meal immediately before the session.
 Snacks are ok.
-To allow the process to continue after the session, it is better not to eat heavily or do strenuous exercise for at least an hour afterwards.
-Drinking warm lemon water or hot tea in the winter, or cold in the summer, is highly beneficial, since liquids help flush out toxins that may have been stirred up for elimination during the treatment.
+To allow the process to continue after the session, it is better not to eat heavily or do strenuous exercise immediately afterwards.
+Drinking warm lemon water or hot tea in the winter, or cold in the summer, is highly beneficial, since liquids help flush out toxins that may have been ‘stirred up’ for elimination during the treatment.